Emmanuel-Imeh/My-first-repo/README.md

 ## About Page
 Initial Responsive Page structured with Hypertext Markup Language and Cascading Style Sheet.

-This page is structured on Virtual Studio Code Integrated Developement Environment.
+This page is structured on Virsual Studio Code Integrated Developement Environment.

 <hr>